-- a) Speed is a major risk factor in accident causation; - b) Speed monitoring must be based on a careful analysis of accident and other traffic data to select the most appropriate locations for enforcement; - c) All outsourcing and contracting of law enforcement activities must be in line with the "National Framework on the Outsourcing and Contracting of Public Entities to perform law enforcement activities and/or for the supply and delivery of law enforcement equipment"; - d) No authority shall deviate and or amend any provision of the framework manual without following the prescribed procedures within the document; - e) No service provider shall be permitted to attend or participate in any way in any road traffic safety task team, working group, and committees; and - f) Service providers will only be part of the stakeholders' interaction sessions as invited members, and no special presentation of any products will be tabled at local, provincial and national law enforcement structures unless it is done through the supply chain management process.
+- a) Speed is a major risk factor in accident causation. - b) Speed monitoring must be based on a careful analysis of accident and other traffic data to select the most appropriate locations for enforcement. - c) Outsourcing and contracting of law enforcement activities - d) All outsourcing and contracting of law enforcement activities must be in line with the "National Framework on the Outsourcing and Contracting of Public Entities to perform law enforcement activities and/or for the supply and delivery of law enforcement equipment". - e) No authority will deviate and or amend any provision of the framework manual without following the prescribed procedures within the document. - f) No service providers shall be permitted to attend or participate in any way in any road traffic safety task team, working group, and committees. - g) Service providers will only be part of the stakeholders' interaction sessions as invited members, and no special presentation of any products will be tabled at local, provincial and national law enforcement structures unless it is done through the supply chain management process.